LB-642

 Plain Language

-Deployers must publish and maintain a clear, readily available public statement describing: the types of high-risk AI systems they currently deploy, how they manage known algorithmic discrimination risks, and the nature, source, and extent of information they collect and use.
+Deployers must publish and maintain a clear, readily available public statement disclosing: the types of high-risk AI systems they currently deploy, how they manage algorithmic discrimination risks, and the nature, source, and extent of information they collect and use.
 This statement must be updated at least annually.
-Small deployer exemption applies under Sec.
-4(6) conditions.
+Small deployers meeting Section 4(6) criteria are exempt.

 Statutory Text